Click on ∇ to open the relevant section

 – The remainder of the credits (a maximum of 4) can be taken from the whole EPFL master- and doctoral-level course offering.

 At the beginning of each semester, the choice of courses for the semester is made in agreement with the designated EDIC contact person (for fellowship students) or the thesis director (for affiliated students).
 In order for the credits to count, courses taken outside EPFL have to be at the doctoral level and to include a progress monitoring procedure (exam or equivalent).
-They must be approved in advance by the EDIC Program Director.
+They must be approved in advance by the thesis director and the EDIC Program Director.

 In addition to the credit requirement described in Section 2, the requirements below are applicable by the end of the first-year.